-- Between 2010 and 2013 German government is spending EUR 12 billion on education and research.
+- Between 2010 and 2013 the German government is spending EUR 12 billion on education and research.

 - Germany has 47 universities among top 500 universities of the world in a recent ranking list compiled by Webometrics.